 Most of the cases of Pellegrini Stieda lesions are not symptomatic, and Pellegrini Stieda syndrome is said to exist when the lesion becomes symptomatic i.e. pain and restriction of movements.

-Pellegrani Stieda syndrome is rare condition and has been named after Italian surgeon Augusto Pellegrini and German surgeon Alfred Stieda.
+Pellegrani Stieda syndrome is a rare condition and has been named after Italian surgeon Augusto Pellegrini and German surgeon Alfred Stieda.

 It is a common ligament to knee to be injured.